elixir-no-nels/nels-docs/docs/about.md

 #### ELIXIR Norway Data Stewardship Wizard
 The Data Stewardship Wizard is an international project to help serious researchers and data stewards with building smart Data Management Plans (DMPs) for FAIR Open Science.

-ELIXIR Norway offer a dedicated [Data Stewardship Wizard instance](https://elixir-no.ds-wizard.org/) for life scientists in Norway with tailored guidance.
-You can use you FEIDE user to log in (given that your [FEIDE user is linked to ELIXIR AAI](https://elixir-europe.org/register) or you can sign up using your email address.
+ELIXIR Norway offer a dedicated [Data Stewardship Wizard instance](https://norway.dsw.elixir-europe.org/) for life scientists in Norway with tailored guidance.
+You can use you FEIDE user to log in (given that your [FEIDE user is linked to LS Login](https://elixir-europe.org/register) or you can sign up using your email address.

 You can find more information on the Data Stewardship Wizard in the [DSW user guide](https://guide.ds-wizard.org/).